-Since early in the pandemic, working with schools across the country, we have transformed employer engagement through our programmes to be virtual and interactive, through both live and pre-recorded sessions.
+Since early in the pandemic, working with schools across the country, we have transformed employer engagement through our programmes to be virtual and interactive, through both live sessions and pre-recorded sessions.

 One of the very big advantages of going virtual is that for the first time schools are no longer limited by their geography and have direct access to an amazing range of thousands of diverse volunteers from a wide range of backgrounds and experiences who can help motivate subject learning and inspire children, showing them the link between learning and the wider world, challenging stereotypes and inspiring them to believe in their future potential.

 Our virtual offer is user friendly for teachers, parents and volunteers with safeguarding at its heart and flexible to accommodate home-learning, classroom-based learning or both simultaneously.

 Children at South Parade Primary learn about the world of work from a graphic designer, an engineer, an MP and Minister for Apprenticeships and Skills

 Host a live virtual session bespoke to your school

 We know the idea of streaming in volunteers virtually can be a little daunting.
 That’s why we’re on hand to help you plan and facilitate your first activity.
 We’ve supported and facilitated over 200 virtual live sessions across KS1 and KS2 and we’ve learned a lot along the way.